MOdiaa2003/Realtime-Data-Streaming/README.md

 ---

-**Would you like me to create the `docker-compose.yml` file needed to run these services together?**
+**Would you like me to generate the `docker-compose.yml` file to help you set up this entire environment quickly?**